S144S/BidView/README.md

 then go to BidView directory.

+#### Last Step if you're using Windows
+Just double-click on ran.bat file 😊.

 #### Step 2: Change settings based on your desired
 1. make a copy of .env.sample
 2. change .env.sample to .env